-This plan calls for a total initial appropriation of \$105 million to develop and execute required programs within the categories defined in the plan.
+The original plan calls for a total initial appropriation of \$105 million to develop and execute required programs within the categories defined in the plan.
 Because \$30 million was previously appropriated by the Lake County Board for "quick hitting" programs, an additional \$75 million will need to be appropriated to execute the plan as written.
 The initial "quick hitting" programs have been integrated into this plan.
+Amendment 1 to the plan updates programs, re-allocates appropriated funds, and appropriates unallocated funds.
+Link to the original July 27, 2020 plan.

-With Board Approval of this plan, the County Administrator is given the responsibility and authority to execute the plan and expend appropriated CARES Act funds within approved categories while following all applicable County purchasing and procurement requirements for program execution.
+With Board approval of this plan (and subsequent amendments), the County Administrator is given the responsibility and authority to execute the plan and expend appropriated CARES Act funds within approved categories while following all applicable County purchasing and procurement requirements for program execution.